RouleThomas/Akizu_Lab/001_EZH1_project/005__CutRun_NPC_PSC/labnote.md

 --> SF to use in THOR are the **reciprocal of MG1655_DiffBind_TMM** --> Configs file created manually as `output/THOR/NPC_EZH2.config`

+--> Lets also try to use the DiffBind spike in BAM method (similarly use the reciprocal from diffBind)

 ## Run THOR

 *THOR is very buggy to make it work I need to temporaly change where to look for libraries lol..
 So cannot use nano anymore for example...*